YuukiARIA/LambdaMagica/Lambda/lambda-magica/readme.en.txt

                 --> <id>
                 --> (\x.x)

+  Undefined macros are not expanded.
+  In the case that all redexes in an expression are undefined macros, the expression is redarded as normal form.

   Basic macros commonly used in untyped lambda calculus are defined in prelude.lm.txt, attached in the package.
   Type ':l prelude' to load this.